Identity

 and validate the IDs of aggregate roots.
 It is basically a wrapper

-Let's say we want to create a new identity named TestId
+Let's say we want to create a new identity named TestId.
+We could do

 it like this: